samanthamartinez-chem/tccm-homeworks/project2/README.md

 -A LICENSE file
 -An AUTHORS file
--An INSTALL.md where the instructions to compile the program are described -A tests directory containing some of the outputs obtained with our script and the matrices used in the project
--A doc directory containing the report (in pdf) where the computational efficiency of the multiplication methods is discussed.
+-An INSTALL.md where the instructions to compile the program are described -A tests directory containing some of the outputs obtained with our script -A data directory with the matrices used in the project -A doc directory containing the report (in pdf) where the computational efficiency of the multiplication methods is discussed.
 -A scr directory that contains the source file of our program